ArisLooi/goaldigits/README.md

 # GoalDigits

 GoalDigits is a financial tracking application built with React, Redux, and Firebase.
 It enables users to set goals, track their transactions, and see progress.
-The app features user authentication, responsive design, dark mode, and an integrated chatbot for assistance.
+The app features user authentication, responsive design, dark mode, voice powered and an integrated chatbot for assistance.

 ## Features